DrDanPrice/Tours/README.md

 way that the many-to-many relation between tours and tour objects (reusing tour objects or duplicating them for each tour).
 3 - Build tours
+4 - anonymous users are allowed to create objects
+5 - all views look like edit views!!!
+6 - submit goes to page not found
+7 - image upload is a text field, and gets $in needs array error from mongo if text entered 8 - Viewport argument key "minimal-ui" not recognized and ignored.
+9 - New tour doesn't create anything and goes to page not found